mapsync/stanford-advisory/src/pages/blog/2019-04-29-welcome-to-the-stanford-waterworks-app.md

 title: Welcome to the Stanford Waterworks App
 date: 2019-04-29T15:04:59.836Z
 draft: false
+description: Thank you for downloading our new app!
+We hope that this will be....
 ---
 Thank you for downloading our new app!
 We hope that this will be an added benefit to our customers.
 You will receive notifications on your device any time that we send an alert out so please make sure the notifications to this app is on!
 We believe that this new app will help us connect to our customers and get information out in a new, faster way.